mdjahidhasan009/DevOps_Note/AWS/aws_ebs.md

   * No need to restart the EC2 instance during the process.

 ## EBS Volume Types
+EBS volumes are characterized in size or throughput or IOPS (I/O Ops Per Sec). **Only gp2/gp3 and io/io2 Block Express can be used as boot volumes.**

 ### General Purpose SSD (gp3/gp2)
+General purpose SSD volume that balances price and performance for a wide variety of workload.

 - **gp3 (Latest Generation)**:
   - Base performance: 3,000 IOPS and 125 MiB/s throughput
   - Can provision up to 16,000 IOPS and 1,000 MiB/s throughput independently